 - Consolidated Standards of Reporting Trials (CONSORT) 2010 guidelines and checklist (when reporting on randomized controlled studies).

 - Use MTN templates (for posters and oral presentations):

 - Include an acknowledgement statement of the MTN and NIH’s support for the work, with reference to the applicable award numbers, and a disclaimer:

 Submit publication draft for all review/approval steps and revise accordingly:

 Submit draft directly to co-authors.

-Submit draft to FHI 360 representative who will then coordinate the reviews with the Protocol Publication Committee, IND Sponsor, and Manuscript Review Committee.
+Submit draft to FHI 360 representative who will then coordinate the reviews with the Protocol Publication Committee, Product Developer, and Manuscript Review Committee.

-Upon obtaining final approval from the Manucsript Review Committee, submit the approved publication to the target venue.
+Upon obtaining final approval from the Manuscript Review Committee, submit the approved publication to the target venue.